Renault backs electric cars with free chargers

 As part of its initiative, Renault has signed a deal with family-owned retailer E. Leclerc to equip 500 of its French hypermarkets with chargers by 2015.

-Other automakers, such as General Motors, PSA Peugeot Citroen and Toyota, are more bullish about plug-in hybrids that combine a combustion engine with an electric powertrain and battery.
+Other automakers, such as General Motors (GM.N), PSA Peugeot Citroen (PEUP.PA) and Toyota 7303.T, are more bullish about plug-in hybrids that combine a combustion engine with an electric powertrain and battery.

 They too stand to benefit from a broader charging network.